-The origins of CADS Alberta go back to 1961 when Jerry Johnson, then ski school director at Sunshine Village, became intrigued with the challenge of teaching young disabled people to ski.
+The origins of CADS Alberta go back to 1961 when Jerry Johnston, then ski school director at Sunshine Village, became intrigued with the challenge of teaching young disabled people to ski.

 He developed teaching methods and equipment adaptations that established the foundation for a disabled skiing program that, for several years, was the only one of its type in Canada.